Vaguery/req-language/README.md

 - working sketch of partial application (using "Qlosure" records) for unary and some binary instructions
 - some imperative instructions (need to be reworked so they use `:self|` channel)
 - Added a simple framework for creating "Nullary" items, which run an arity-0 function whenever they're in the hot seat.
 These will be useful in creating persistent values consumed as arguments by other functions
+- Immortal items

 ### Active development

-- immortal items
+- Channels
-- return type for Qlosures
-- nested Qlosures (consuming Qlosures as arguments, and capturing arguments)
 - mixed binary Qlosures
 - "gatherers": recursive Qlosures for collections
-- Channels
+- `:self|` channel for imperative instructions

 ### To Do

 - channel list in interpreter record
 - instruction definitions stored in interpreter record
-- `:self|` channel for imperative instructions
 - `«fork»` and other instructions for concurrency
 - search:
     - random code generation